rs1gg/homeassistant-enigma2webif/README.md

     host: IP_ADDRESS
 ```
 3. Restart Home Assistant Core
-4. Find a new entity of type media player (limited capabilities) in the list of Home Assistant entities.
+4. Find a new entity of type "media player" with limited capabilities in the list of Home Assistant entities.

 # Debugging
 1. Set the log level to `debug` for the `enigma2webif` media player component.
 Example configuration.yaml entry: